marcinduma/WILCLD-2611/docs/backend_exercise.md

 		kubectl get nodes -o wide
 and note down the Kubernetes master node's external IP address.

-4. Open a web browser on your machine and access the following url (NAT the master node ip before in 1:1 example: 10.200.0.158 -> 198.18.133.158 and then use in the url) -
+4. Open a web browser on your machine and access the following url

-		http://<kubernetes node's external ip NAT>:<port>/temperature
+		http://<kubernetes node's external ip>:<port>/temperature

 5. In the first putty window, run